BlackyFox/PenTools/README.md

 Script getting and installing usefull tools for pentesting

 ## Usage
+Right now, the script has only been tested on Kali.2016.2.
+Execution might not be as expected on other distributions.

 To get the tools latests versions from their git (clone them into /opt):
 ```bash
 python get_tools.py -g gitList.csv